xenthm/tp/docs/UserGuide.md

 * `catalog -d -a Kubo Tite -m Bleach`

 ### Add Sales Data to a Manga: `sales`
 Adds sales data to an existing manga.
+This command will overwrite the previous sales data if ran again.
 Sales data consists of quantity of manga sold, the unit price per manga, and the total revenue.
 The total revenue is calculated by `MangaTantou`, through the multiplication of the manga's `unitPrice` and `quantitySold`.

 Format: `sales -a <AUTHOR_NAME> -m <MANGA_NAME> -q <QUANTITY_SOLD> -p <PRICE_PER_UNIT>`

-* The `QUANTITY_SOLD` must be a positive Integer less than 1000000000.
+* The `QUANTITY_SOLD` must be a non-negative Integer less than 1000000000.
-* The `PRICE_PER_UNIT` must be a Double less than 1000000000.
+* The `PRICE_PER_UNIT` must be a non-negative Double less than 1000000000.

 Examples of usage: